+2.2.1 Entropy

-where $$E{i}$$ incorporated into machine learning, see for example Principe 47.
-2.2.1 Entropy Of Ushnon, Skiewness one val likely is related to the probability of occurrence of an event.
+Entropy (H) is a measure of uncertainty of a random variable.
+The uncertainty is related to the probability of occurrence of an event.
 Intuitively, high entropy means that each event has about the same probability of occurrence, while low entropy means that each event has a different probability of occurrence.
-Formally, the entropy of a discrete random variable x , with mass propability $p(x(i)) = Pr\{x = x(i)\}, x(i) \in x$ is defined as:
+Formally, the entropy of a discrete random variable x, with mass probability $p(x(i)) = Pr\{x = x(i)\}, x(i) \in x$ is defined as: